-Deleting serial/Pass-Thru port access for a user
+Deleting serial port access for a user

-The Delete PortFromUser command removes a user's access to a serial/Pass-Thru port.
-You cannot remove access to any serial/Pass-Thru port for an administrative level user.
+The Delete PortFromUser command removes a user's access to the serial port.
+You cannot remove access to the serial port for an administrative level user.

-To delete serial/Pass-Thru port access for a user:
+To delete serial port access for a user:

-At the Sentry: prompt, type delete portfromuser, optionally followed by a Port name and a username.
+At the Sentry: prompt, type delete portfromuser console and a username.
 Press Enter.

-Displaying user outlet, group and serial/Pass-Thru port access
+Displaying user outlet, group and serial port access

-The List User command displays all accessible outlets, groups and serial/Pass-Thru ports for a user.
+The List User command displays all accessible outlets, groups and serial ports for a user.

-To display user outlet, group and serial/Pass-Thru port access:
+To display user outlet, group and serial port access: